feiticeir0/MagicBox/readme.md

 **python RPiPhotoBooth.py**

-More information on this project ca be found at https://blog.whatgeek.com.pt/2017/05/raspberry-pi-photo-booth-with-social-networks-sharing
+More information on this project ca be found at (still not working) https://blog.whatgeek.com.pt/2017/05/raspberry-pi-photo-booth-with-social-networks-sharing

+You can watch a small video of the project here: (https://photos.google.com/share/AF1QipOwxhytRgeDRXFwA8Ee42yeQ1euaZ-cLYzybYsmrUi8KKORaJuT7p9L6YDLRAZysg?key=M21aS3pQQjdpRG1kOW1rbjFnOWdjWldQTEpFVGtR)

 ###### Some images of the project ######
 ![Raspberry PI Photobooth Front](https://blog.whatgeek.com.pt/wp-content/uploads/2017/03/IMG_20160607_232200.jpg)

+**To do**
+Better readme.md